 Or beyond beautiful manners and behavior?

-Sanity and ensemble characterise the great master,
+Sanity and ensemble characterize the great master,

-Latent, in a great user of words, must be all passions, crimes, trades, animals, stars, God, sex, the past, might, space, and the like,
+Latent, in a great user of words, must be all passions, crimes, trades, animals, stars, God, sex, the past, might, space, and the like.

 His first parts substances, earth, water, animals, trees,

-Tangles as tangled in him as any canebrake or swamp.
+Tangles as tangled in him as any canebrake or swamp,

+Pride and sympathy—the inmost secrets of art sleep with the twain.
 The greatest poet has lain close with both and they are vital in his style and thoughts.

 The known universe has one complete lover and that is the greatest poet,